lanl/scico/docs/source/contributing.rst

 2. Make sure that you have Python >= 3.8 installed in order to create a conda virtual environment.

 3. To create a conda virtual environment, clone your fork from source.
-To do a clone on SCICO that includes the SCICO Data submodule you need to do:
+To do a clone on SCICO that includes the SCICO Data submodule:

 ::

    git clone --recurse-submodules git@github.com:<username>/scico.git

-4. Add the SCICO repo as an upstream remote to sync your changes.
+4. Add the SCICO repo as an upstream remote to sync your changes:

 ::